 - Remove the oil filter.
-If necessary, use a filter remover. - Wipe new, clean engine oil onto the seal for the new filter.
-Fill the filter with new. clean oil. - Mount the filter by hand with + 3/4 turn. - Remove the transmission cover and fill the transmission oil tank.
-Be observant when running the engine and top up so that the tank is not emptied. - 5.
-Run the engine warm, manipulate the equipment lift and power steering, and then check that there are no leaks around the oil filter seal. - Check the oil level in the transmission, top up if necessary.
-The oil filter holds 0.3 litres/0.3 US at of oil. - Replace the transmission cover.
+If necessary, use a filter remover. - 2.
+Wipe new, clean engine oil onto the seal for the new filter.
+Fill the filter with new, clean oil. - 3.
+Mount the filter by hand with + 3/4 turn. - 4.
+Remove the transmission cover and fill the transmission oil tank.
+Be observant when running the engine and top up so that the tank is not emptied. - Run the engine warm, operate the equipment lift and power steering, and then check that there are no leaks around the oil filter seal. - 6.
+Check the oil level in the transmission, top up if necessary.
+The oil filter holds 0.3 litres/ 0.3 US qt of oil. - 7.
+Replace the transmission cover.